iyreshot/Modlist/README.md

 Downloading and installing **Lyra** can take a while depending on your internet connection and computer.
 To install, complete the following steps.

-1. Open Wabbajack and click on browse modlists.
-At the top in the Games Window choose Skyrim Special Edition.
-Check mark next to Show Unofficial Lists.
-2. Press the download button on Lyra, and wait for it to download.
+1. Go to the Nexus page and download the [wabbajack file](https://www.nexusmods.com/skyrimspecialedition/mods/118277)
+2. Download the file somewhere safe, then extract it.
+3. Open the wabbajack client, and select "Install from Disk".
+Set the target modlist to the Lyra.wabbajack file.
-3. Set the installation folder to be somewhere like C:\Lyra. **Do not install it to your desktop or downloads folder.**
+4. Set the installation folder to be somewhere like C:\Lyra. **Do not install it to your desktop or downloads folder.**
-4. The download location does not need to be on a SSD but it makes installing a bit faster.
+5. The download location does not need to be on a SSD but it makes installing a bit faster.
-5. Press the play button to begin.
+6. Press the play button to begin.
-6. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
+7. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
 Alternatively read through this readme again.
-7. If the installation is successful, jump for joy and move onto [post installation](#post-installation).
+8. If the installation is successful, jump for joy and move onto [post installation](#post-installation).
 If the installation is unsuccessful, follow what is below.

 ***